ravi00434/yolo_v8/README.md

-YOLOv8 Traffic Cone Detection (MFE-Driverless-V1)
+YOLOv8 Traffic Cone Detection
-A Jupyter Notebook workflow for training, exporting, quantizing, and running inference with YOLOv8 to detect traffic cones for the McGill Formula Electric Driverless team.
+A very basic prototype for training, exporting, quantizing, and running inference with YOLOv8 to detect traffic cones for the self driving cars using Jupyter Notebook workflow
 Quick Start
 1. Setup
 Clone the repo and install dependencies: